carlosp420/nymphalidae_diversification/MS_revised.md

 0.024``) and Coenonymphina (``r = 0.065``) (Table 1).

 ### Phylogenetic uncertainty in the MultiMEDUSA approach
-We tested MEDUSA to find out whether taking into account the phylogenetic signal from the random sample of 1000 trees from the posterior distribution can return similar estimates of diversification to the values obtained from the MCC tree.
+We used MEDUSA to find out whether taking into account the phylogenetic signal from the random sample of 1000 trees from the posterior distribution can return similar estimates of diversification to the values obtained from the MCC tree.